 - If you develop any flu-like symptoms, please inform us and then go home to rest, be tested if necessary, and be safe.

 - Note: You are welcome to wear a mask at any time if you wish.
 COVID vaccination is not required, although we certainly highly recommend it, for everyone’s health and safety.

 - Respect other dancers and help them feel safe, respected and welcome:

 - Invite people you don’t know to dance.
 Dancing with different partners means everyone learns and you meet new people.

 - Respect peoples’ boundaries and personal space: For example, if your partner tells you they have an injury, ask how you can dance in a way that accommodates their needs.
 Ask permission before doing something new with your partner, e.g., a twirl or a close swing hold.
 Do not force anyone into a move that they’re not comfortable with.

 - If you wish to help someone in a dance, try to do it with your eyes, your head and body direction, minimal hand gestures or, without distracting from the caller, quick verbal hints.
 Don’t physically direct them without checking their consent.
 Largely, let them learn from the caller and from observation.
 Smile and be encouraging.

 - If your partner looks dizzy, slow down.

-- If someone tells you that you are causing them discomfort, for example by swinging too fast, listen and (if appropriate) ask how you can modify your dancing so that they feel comfortable.
+- If someone tells you that you are causing them discomfort, for example by swinging too fast or holding too close, listen and (if appropriate) ask how you can modify your dancing so that they feel comfortable.